orcasound/aifororcas-livesystem/InferenceSystem/README.md

 View the container logs with the following command.
 The logs should be similar to the logs created when you run the container locally (above).

 ```
-az container attach --resource-group LiveSRKWNotificationSystem --name live-inference-system-aci-3gb
+az container attach --resource-group LiveSRKWNotificationSystem --name live-inference-system-aci-3gb-new
 ```

 # No changes made to deploy-aci.yaml?

 I purposefully told git to ignore all futher changes to the file with this command: `git update-index --assume-unchanged deploy-aci.yaml`.
-This is to prevent people from thecking in their credentials into the repository.
-If you want t a change to be tracked, you can turn off this feature with `git update-index --no-assume-unchanged deploy-aci.yaml`
+This is to prevent people from checking in their credentials into the repository.
+If you want a change to be tracked, you can turn off this feature with `git update-index --no-assume-unchanged deploy-aci.yaml`

-# Automatic annotation data upload script PrepareDataForPredictionExplorer.py
+# Running the automatic annotation data upload script PrepareDataForPredictionExplorer.py

+This script processes audio from a segment of data and uploads it to the annotation website [https://aifororcas-podcast.azurewebsites.net/](https://aifororcas-podcast.azurewebsites.net/).

-Find the connection string for blob storage account mldevdatastorage and run the following
+To run the script, find the connection string for blob storage account `"mldevdatastorage"` and run the following

 ### Windows